Psalm 77 – The Troubled Heart Remembers God’s Great Works

 Has He in anger shut up His tender mercies?
 Selah

 a.
-Will the Lord cast off forever: With four rapid questions Asaph spoke his fear, that the season of dryness and frustration might last forever.
-He feared that never again he would see the favor of God, the mercy of God, and the fulfillment of God’s promise.
+Will the Lord cast off forever?
+With these questions Asaph spoke his fear that the season of dryness and frustration might last forever.
+He feared that never again would he see the favor of God, the mercy of God, and the fulfillment of God’s promise.

 i.
-Many a beloved saint has felt the agony of these questions; we could wish that all of them would ask these questions as boldly and honestly as Asaph did.
+Many a beloved saint has felt the agony of these questions; we could wish that each of them would ask these questions as boldly and honestly as Asaph did.

 ii.
 “Spurgeon’s studies of the psalms were produced between 1865 and 1885, and during those twenty years he experienced much ill health, which continued to deteriorate until his death in 1892.
 He had neuralgia and gout, which left him with swollen, red, painful limbs, so that he frequently could not walk or even write.
 He had debilitating headaches, and with these physical ills came frightful bouts of depression, leading almost to despair.”
 (Boice)

 iii.
 Therefore, Spurgeon would write of this psalm: “Alas, my God, the writer of this exposition well knows what thy servant Asaph meant, for his soul is familiar with the way of grief.
 Deep glens and lonely caves of soul depressions, my spirit knows full well your awful glooms!”
 (Spurgeon)